thomaswilley/shop_spiders/README.md

-A couple simple spiders to capture product attriubutes as json.
+A couple simple spiders to capture product attributes as json.
 --
 Install:
 ```bash